 At Injury Trial Lawyers, APC, our knowledgeable toxic tort litigation attorneys have the experience necessary to sustain even the most complex toxic tort cases.

 Even if you have other health conditions, your injury was comparatively “minor,” or if you are just now suffering effects from exposure long ago, we can help navigate your claim.
-Contact attorney Curtis Quay at (619) 525-7007 to learn more today.
+Contact attorney Richard Morse III at (619) 525-7007 to learn more today.